Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Overview of the problem and its solutions

 The equations of an axially moving catenary, including inertial and sufficiently weak drag forces, also generically admit only curves with everywhere nonzero curvature and nonvertical orientation, approaching straightness and verticality only asymptotically at infinite length \cite{ChakrabartiHanna16}.
 One might thus seek to patch together two separate catenary solutions--- an upper and a lower branch--- near vertical orientation to create a closed loop.
 Finite-length shapes must necessarily be nonsmooth, with jumps in angle at the patching points that can be made arbitrarily small.
 While this can easily provide visually appealing matches with experimental shapes, indicating that catenary physics captures the dominant balances over much of the domain, such results are not physically admissible.
 The error in this approach is that the tension must also suffer a jump, requiring another external force that is not provided by the physical conditions of the problem.
 This jump in tension blows up as the jump in angle shrinks with increasing length of the curves.

 However, stronger drag forces allow for physical patching, through two different scenarios, depending on the magnitude of the drag.
-Three regimes, separated by two bifurcations noted but misinterpreted in \cite{ChakrabartiHanna16}, are \begin{itemize} \item At low drag to weight ratios, there is a jump in tension that blows up as the curve approaches vertical orientation.
+As noted in \cite{SvetlitskiiMiroshnik73, Miroshnik01, ChakrabartiHanna16}, although misinterpreted in \cite{ChakrabartiHanna16}, there are three regimes, separated by two bifurcations: \begin{itemize} \item At low drag to weight ratios, there is a jump in tension that blows up as the curve approaches vertical orientation.
 Patching curves at a kink would require an external force at a second, unsupported point, so these solutions are not admissible. \item At moderate drag to weight ratios, it becomes possible, on one side, to patch at finite length at vertical orientation without a kink.
 There the inertially shifted tension vanishes, as does the curvature. \item At high drag to weight ratios, on one side, the curvature blows up at finite length at vertical orientation.
 The shifted tension still vanishes there, and the curves are rectifiable and have continuous tangents.
 It is still possible to patch solutions, valid for perfectly flexible strings. \end{itemize}

 At low drag, a catenary requires two support forces.
 Without a second support force, closed curves are impossible, and such cases have been mostly ignored.
 Yet this problem smoothly connects to that of a static hanging loop, which is easy to physically realize.
 This clearly indicates a need for additional physics in the model, likely in the form of bending elasticity.